Yahya ibn Aktham: Jurisprudence

 He is generally characterised as having been affiliated with the Hanafis, and many state this without specifying his teacher in Fiqh.
 However some do state that he learnt from Waki' ibn al-Jarrah in particular, who would give juridical opinions on the position of Abu Hanifah, and that he also related Hadith reports from one of Abu Hanifa's main students, Muhammad al-Shaybani.
 Ibn Hazm's view is that he was part of an independent Basran Ra'y tradition that was later subsumed by the Hanafi school.
 Al-Daraqutni further alternatively lists him as a Shafi'i but this is doubted by primary sources.

+He was also the one of the early jurist who permitted to have female homosexual relation.